fujaba/fulibFx/ERROR_CODES.md

 This error is thrown when the framework tries to access a route that does not exist.

+### 3006: `Cannot traverse to parent of root node.`
+- Runtime: ✅
+- Annotation Processor: ❌

+This error is thrown if one tries to go to the parent of a node without a parent in a tree structure.
+This can happen if one uses `show("../")` whilst already being at the empty route.

 ## Parameters

 ### 4000: `Couldn't fill parameter '*' into field '*' in class '*'.`